 3. Weight gain

 Sleep helps regulate satiety hormones called ghrelin and leptin.
-Ghrelin will signal the body that it is hungry while leptin does otherwise.
+Ghrelin will signal the body that it is hungry, while leptin does otherwise.
 When a person lacks sleep, the body will signal to secrete more ghrelin to compensate for the small amount of sleep.
-Leptin levels will also be reduced, making the person consume food more than he needs.
+Leptin levels will also be reduced, making the person consume more food than he needs.

 4. Junkfood cravings

-In relation to increased hunger, a person who lacks sleep also has an increase in junk food cravings.
+About increased hunger, a person who lacks sleep also has an increase in junk food cravings.
 His brain is not well-rested enough to make healthy decisions and will usually go for quick fixes to satisfy its wants.

 5. Drinking more caffeine